spineo/RGButterflyDocs/Programming.md

 * __Priority__: Work priority starting at 20 with 1 assigned to DONE/ABAND (sheets are sorted by this column ensuring that high priority items bubble to the top and DONE/ABAND ones to the bottom)
 * __Comments__: Additional comments such as completion status or references

-_Active_ sheet issues that are DONE/ABAND get transferred to _Completed_.
-Issues tied to Pre/Post-Release time-frame or slated for a future release get added to the appropritate sheet.
+The workflow is simple: New issues are generally added to the _Active_ sheet and DONE/ABAND ones get transferred to _Completed_.
+Issues tied to the Pre/Post-Release time-frames or slated for a future release get moved to the appropritate sheet or added directly to those sheets.
+To enhance readability selected rows can also be color coded (i.e., yellow IN PROG and gray DONE/ABAND).

 ### App Design